Watch Tachymeter: How To Use It, When To Use It, And Why It Works

 How do we know tachymeters are accurate?
 If we break down the math as to why tachymeters work so efficiently, we will realize that all its doing is converting a production over seconds into the same unit of production over an hour.
 The formula it is simplifying for us is T=3600/s where the 3600 is the total amount of seconds in an hour, and the “s” is the time in seconds that has passed for the event you are measuring on the tachymeter.

 Here’s another example of how to use a tachymeter but instead of finding speed, we’ll find distance.
 Imagine you are cruising at 70km/h on a speedboat and you know that there is sunken treasure exactly one kilometer away from your current position.
-Maintaining the 70km/h speed, you start your chronograph and when the second hand reaches a tachymeter value of 70, you have travelled exactly 1 kilometer.
+Maintaining the 70km/h speed, you start your chronograph and when the second hand reaches a tachymeter value of 70, you have traveled exactly 1 kilometer.

 Tachymeters are good for measuring any kind of event in seconds and converting it into production over an hour, even in more common applications.
 Imagine you are typing up a paper and want to get an approximation of how many sentences you can type up in one hour.
 You start your chronograph, type one full sentence, and then stop the chronograph again.
 10 seconds have passed and the tachymeter shows 360, which is the average number of sentences you can write in an hour.